Where to Buy IPv4 Addresses in 2026

 Step 2: Verify the Listing

-Check the IPv4 block against blacklist databases, review BGP routing history, and confirm seller ownership through RIR WHOIS records.
-Reputable marketplaces perform this screening automatically.
+Check the IPv4 block against blacklist databases to ensure clean reputation.
+Verify seller ownership through official RIR WHOIS records.

 Step 3: Sign Purchase Agreement